jessicastaggs/WDCapstone_homeschool_rss_website/README.md

 -Best mobile viewing is on Samsung Galaxy S8+/S20 Ultra, Surface Duo, and Pixel 7.

-## Utilized AI technology to assist in diagnosing broken code.
+## Utilized AI technology to assist in diagnosing broken code
 -The styles page had an unnecessary 'period' which was preventing styles from being displayed.

 -The hamburger menu responsiveness was working, but the onclick was not.
 I forgot to include the script tag in the HTML page.